apple502j/parse-sb3-blocks/README.md

 The object has these keys and values:
 - isSpecialBlock: If set to `true`, it uses `SpecialBlock`, meaning it used icons and translations must be picked from special-messages.js.
 Also, if this is true, all other properties are optional.
+- noTranslation: If set to `true`, it will be ignored from transation generator.
 - defaultMessage: Message in default language (English).
 - type: The block type.
 Defaults to `BlockEnum.BLOCK`.
 - defaultOptions: The block option for the block when using defaultMessage, in case duplicates exist.
 It can have category key and the category as a value.